 - I recited my answers to the top 5 most asked interview questions.

 - I took time off from work so that I would have a quiet place to speak with you.

 - I rehearsed how I would answer the phone.

-- I made sure to stand while I was talking to you so that I sounded confident.
+- I made sure to stand while talking to you to ensure I sounded confident.

 - I remembered to smile because I heard somewhere that people can “hear” that over the phone.

 - I showed more enthusiasm over the phone than I thought was humanly possible.

 When you told me at the end of our conversation that you would recommend me to the hiring manager and that you’d be scheduling my next interview, I WAS THRILLED!